abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

     (5)   ranks = contribs.reduceByKey(_ + _).mapValues(0.15 + 0.85 * _) // ranks RDD
     }

 In line 1, the links RDD and the ranks RDD are joined together to form RDD1.
 Then the values of RDD1 are extracted to form RDD2.
 In line 3, RDD2 is flatmapped to generate the contrib RDD.
 Line 4, is a bit tricky to understand.
 Basically, each URL assigned rank is distributed evenly amongst the URLs it references.
-For example URL_3 references URL_1 & URL_2 so it contribution is 1/2 = 0.5 for each of the URLs it references.
 The diagram below depicts the various RDD generated and the corresponding key/value pairs produced in the first iteration.

 <img src="/images/img-3.jpg" width="722" height="639">

 In the diagram below we depict the contributions and ranks in the first two iterations.
-For example, in the first iteration, URL_2 recieves the seed ranking of 1.0 which is split in half  recieves has a rank of 0.57 which results from
+In the first iteration, for example URL_3 references URL_1 & URL_2 so it contribution is 1/2 = 0.5 for each of the URLs it references.
+When the rank is calculated URL_3 get a rank of 0.57 (0.15 + 0.85 * 0.5).
+The 0.57 rank is then passed to the next contribution cycle.
+In the second iteration, the contribution of URL_3 is once again split in half 0.57 /2 = 0.285.

 <img src="/images/img-4.jpg" width="746" height="477">